 If your device is connected via Bluetooth, using this block will end your program and trigger the collected data sets to be uploaded from the Hub to your device.
 If you are using a USB connection, you must manually upload the data sets to your device.

 Science Data Tips

-- Have your students explore what happens when they change their curling rock's mass by adding elements (e.g., motors) or a heavy object (e.g., a water bottle).
-Ask them to update their models, rerun the experiment, and compare the graphs showing speed over time for the different masses.
+- Have your pupils explore what happens when they change their curling rock's mass by adding elements (e.g. motors) or a heavy object (e.g. a water bottle).
+Ask them to update their models, rerun the experiment and compare the graphs showing the speed over time for the different masses.